-Outside the wire should have been good.
+Outside the Wire should have been good.
 It wasn’t on my watchlist but it had a decent cast and a pretty good idea.
 It has that sweet Netflix money, and it starts off pretty well.
 I was starting to enjoy it - but it goes off the rails about halfway through.
 There are some pretty good action scenes but in the end, I didn’t enjoy it at all.

-Mile 22 should have been good.
+Mile 22 also should have been good.
 I had high hopes - good cast, good setup.
 Again, some pretty great action scenes but much of the dialogue was awful.
 The plot wasn’t great either - and the double-double-cross ending was pretty annoying.
 Checked off the list but should have given it a miss.